 An ordained Anglican priest, Matt Arndt has been a pastor for over 20 years.
 Matt started Bread of Life because he felt called to establish a church in Madison that connects contemporary culture to Christian truth; a church that gives people a place to heal and renew; a church that unashamedly lives out the Good News of Jesus Christ declared in the Bible.

-Matt attended University of Wisconsin-Madison, where he was a part of Intervarsity Christian Fellowship.
+Matt attended the University of Wisconsin-Madison where he was a part of InterVarsity Christian Fellowship.
 He obtained his M.Div. from Trinity Evangelical Divinity School.

 Bishop of the Upper Midwest, Dean of the Greater Chicago Deanery, Rector